Safiye Sultan (mother of Mehmed III): Valide Sultan

-Post Valide Period

 Mehmed III was succeeded by his son Ahmed I in 1603.
 One of his first major decisions was to deprive his grandmother of power—she was banished to the Old Palace on Friday, 9 January 1604.
 This was the end of her reign, which lasted for 19 years through her husband and son.
 When Ahmed I's brother Mustafa I became sultan in 1617, his mother Halime Sultan received 3,000 aspers as valide sultan although her mother-in-law Safiye was still alive.
-However, Halime received only 2,000 aspers during her retirement to the Old Palace between her son's two reigns; during the first months of her retirement, Safiye was still alive, perhaps a neighbor in the Old Palace, receiving 3,000 aspers a day while the Haseki Sultan of Ahmed I, Kösem Sultan also living in the Old Palace, received 1,000 aspers a day.
-She was able to saw the reigns of 7 Ottoman Sultans from Suleiman the Magnificent to the reign her great-grandson Osman II.
+However, Halime received only 2,000 aspers during her retirement to the Old Palace between her son's two reigns; during the first months of her retirement Safiye was still alive, perhaps a neighbor in the Old Palace, receiving 3,000 aspers a day while the Haseki Sultan of Ahmed I, Kösem Sultan also living in the Old Palace, received 1,000 aspers a day.

 All succeeding sultans were descended from Safiye.

 The Yeni Mosque in Eminönü, Istanbul.
 Construction was begun by Safiye Sultan and completed during the regency of Turhan Hatice, the mother of Mehmed IV.